pay-theory/pay-theory-docs/API/TRANSACTION.md

 The type of currency for the transaction.

 **`transaction_id`: String**
-The PayTheory unique identifier for the transaction.
+The Pay Theory unique identifier for the transaction.

 **`created_at`: DateTime**
 The date and time the transaction was created.